You’re Allowed to Grieve This Too

 Let yourself feel it.
 Let yourself rest.
 Let yourself be supported.

-There is no right way to grieve, but you do not have to do it alone.
+There is no right way to grieve, but you don’t have to do it alone.